dspringuel-va/blog-posts/devops-handbook/README.md

 actually occurring?
 - What are the relevant events and changes in our application and environments that could have contributed to the problem?
-- What hypotheses can we formulate to confim the link between the proposed causes and effects?
+- What hypotheses can we formulate to confirm the link between the proposed causes and effects?
 - How can we prove which of these hypotheses are correct and successfully effect a fix?